adamgreenough/ava/docs/README.md

 **Optional Extensions:**

-- `igbinary` — Faster cache serialization (15× faster, 90% smaller)
+- `igbinary` — Faster content index (15× faster, 90% smaller)
 - `opcache` — Opcode caching for production
 - `gd` or `imagick` — Image processing if you add it later

-If `igbinary` isn't available, Ava automatically falls back to PHP's built-in `serialize`.
-You get the same functionality, just slightly slower cache loads.
-The system auto-detects which format was used when reading cache files, so you can add or remove igbinary at any time.
+If `igbinary` isn't available, Ava falls back to PHP's built-in `serialize`.
+The system auto-detects which format was used when reading index files.

 ## Quick Start